 Use Leave Your Face Alone during known trigger times (stressful work periods, late nights, etc.) to build the habit of responding to alerts with alternative behaviors.

-Continue using Leave Your Face Alone as part of your ongoing recovery toolkit, celebrating progress and using the data to identify areas for continued growth.
+Continue using Leave Your Face Alone as part of a broader support toolkit, using the data to identify patterns without turning it into a judgment score.

 Combine Leave Your Face Alone with other strategies:

 Remember: trichotillomania is a real condition, not a character flaw.
-Be kind to yourself throughout the recovery process.
+Be kind to yourself while you work on awareness, support, and next steps.